kengorab/kengorab.dev/content/posts/2018/03/lets-write-redux.md

 ---
-title: "Let's Write Redux"
+title: "Let's Write Redux!"
 date: 2018-03-05T20:07:56-05:00
 tags: [redux, javascript, diy]
 ---

 _This is a copy of a post, [originally written on Medium](https://medium.com/@ken.gorab/lets-write-redux-9f6cb511b3e4).
-I've since rehosted it on my own site._
+I've since rehosted it here._

+---

 As a corollary to the famous sentiment “the best way to prove mastery over a topic is to be able to teach it to somebody else”, I’d like to add “the best way to prove mastery over a piece of software it to implement it yourself.”
 I don’t know whether or not that’s true, but I do often enjoy building my own versions of the tools/libraries that I use.
 Not in any serious production environment or anything, just for the sake of learning how they work.